 The first and most important thing to look for is the thickness of the copper—it should be at least 2.5mm thick for the best thermal conductivity since that’s why you’re buying copper pots in the first place.

 As we mentioned above, you can find unlined copper cookware or items lined in tin or nickel.
 However, most of today’s high-end copper is lined with stainless steel.

 If you’re going to invest in copper, we recommend this combination, as it provides the best of both types of professional cookware—copper for the thermal properties and steel for hardness and durability.

-A note about non-stick coatings on copper cookware: Some manufacturers offer copper cookware lined in non-stick coating—two that have been reviewed here on HighYa include Red Copper Pan and Copper Chef.
+A note about non-stick coatings on copper cookware: Some manufacturers offer copper cookware lined with non-stick coating—two that have been reviewed here on HighYa include Red Copper Pan and Copper Chef.
 Depending on the thickness of the copper and overall quality of the cookware, you’d think that these mash-ups could offer the same cooking experience of copper with the added bonus of non-stick ease.
-However, there are some serious health concerns to be considered when shopping non-stick.

 If you do decide to shop for copper with a non-stick coating, look for a thick, durable, PFOA-free interior that allows you to cook with minimal oil and is dishwasher safe.